tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

   "01": "3082...",
 }
 ~~~~~

+Certificates are a major contributor to the size of a TLS handshake.
+In order
+to avoid this overhead when the parties to a handshake have already exchanged
+certificates, a compression profile can specify a dictionary of "known
+certificates" that effectively acts as a compression dictionary on certificates.

 When compressing a Certificate message, the sender examines the cert_data field
 of each CertificateEntry.
 If the cert_data matches a value in the known